danielsc/openai/notes.md

 ![](images/diff_accuracy_f1_vs_fine_tune_accuracy_f1.png)

 After some investigation, I am able to reproduce the same numbers that are reported by the fine-tuning if the validation dataset from the fine-tuning is used.
-Most other datasets sampled from the full yelp-5 dataset, however, show the same difference as above.
-So, it seesm that the fine-tuning is overfitting on the validation dataset (or that the valdiation set is not sufficiently representative of the overall dataset) -- in any case, a larger validation dataset should fix the issue.
+Most other datasets sampled from the full yelp-5 dataset, however, show a significatn deviation as shown above.
+So, it seems that the fine-tuning is overfitting on the validation dataset (or that the valdiation set is not sufficiently representative of the overall dataset).
+It is only 532 records (which is 5% of the dataset) -- a larger validation dataset should likely fix the issue.

 ### Zero-shot prompt crafting